Vercisor/Algorithmics-Report/README.md

 This report is a Time Complexity analysis of different sorting algorithms.
-It is divided up in three parts, each of which takes into consideration different algorithms written in Java and C++ language.
+It is divided up in three parts, each of which takes into consideration different algorithms written in the Java and C++ language.

 ## 1. Java Sorting Algorithms